shubham932002/JAVA_File_System_Project/README.md

 # JAVA_File_System_Project
-Project named 'Student Placement Information' developed by using Java programming language as Front-end and File System as Back-end.
+The project named 'Student Placement Information' Developed an application of an information system that can be used by the TNP section of colleges.
+Frontend-Java AWT.
+Backend-File System.